-Employees under the direction of the City of Sanibel - Officers and employees involved in the investment process shall not engage in personal business activities (e.g. directing business to favored broker/dealers) that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
-Officers and employees (including members of any committee established by the City) shall immediately disclose to the City Manager any material interest in any financial institution that conducts business with the City of Sanibel.
-For purposes of this paragraph, "material interest" shall have the same meaning as in section 112.312(15), Florida Statutes (1995).
+Employees under the direction of the City of Sanibel.
+Officers and employees involved in the investment process shall not engage in personal business activities (e.g., directing business to favored broker/dealers) that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
+Officers and employees (including members of any committee established by the city) shall immediately disclose to the city manager any material interest in any financial institution that conducts business with the City of Sanibel.
+For purposes of this section, "material interest" shall have the same meaning as in F.S. § 112.312(15), (1995).